 In recent years, the sisters have joined forces; bringing together their combined 40 years’ experience in wellness together.
 Katia began handling the catering on Nadia’s yoga retreats.
 Most recently the pair co-wrote two highly regarded books, ‘Self Care in the Real World’ and ‘Rituals for Everyday’.

-As Belmond Good Living Experience Makers, the sisters will share their philosophy of taking time to care for your body and mind.
+The sisters will share their philosophy of taking time to care for your body and mind.
 They have created a Morning Ritual for all Belmond guests, designed to instil a sense of calm for the day ahead.

 The Soul Sisters